shivkumar98/FreeCodeCamp-Projects/05-javascript-a-ds-new/4-object-oriented-programming/4a-learn-oop-build-shopping-cart/README.md

    })
 }
 ```
+// TODO: WRITE A SUMMARY NOTE ON THIS
 ## 🟥 Using OR Operator to Initialise Value
 * In my `totalCountPerProduct` variable, I want to store the `id` of the dessert as the key, and the count as the value
 * If totalCountPerProduct doesn't have the id of the dessert already stored, I want to initialise the count as 0
 * A common way to address this issue is to use the `||` operator, in my forEach loop I apply this pattern: